george-labs/george-backend-hiring/docs/assumptions.md

 I will remove Reader and Counter interface to make it more simple, because solutions like this should be used there, where they make sense, and on a second thought I am overcomplicating it.

+## Iteration 4

+My assumption is to ignore the special characters '-' and '.' for example in Humpty-Dumpty making it two separate words.